sapio-lang/sapio/docs/COVENANT_FRAGMENTS.md

 the module with `WasmEvaluator::with_version(WasmVersion::V2, module)` and use the resulting versioned module hash as the evaluator ID.

-Compiler output should retain the complete `EmulatedProgram`, including its public root, for constructing signing requests.
-See [program emulation](PROGRAM_EMULATION.md) for the request/response protocol.
+Compiler output automatically retains the complete `EmulatedProgram`, its public root and guarded spending locations in `program_policies`.
+Use `artifact.program_requirements()` and `prepare_program_request` to construct an explicit signing request.
+See [program emulation](PROGRAM_EMULATION.md#artifact-driven-preparation) for artifact validation and the request/response protocol.

 ## TemplateHash and CSFS